-The Alternative Transportation Fee Advisory Board (ATFAB) adopted the amended by-laws during the 2017/2018 Academic Year and SFRB approved them on December 4th, 2017.
-These were uploaded on December 13th, 2017.
-These bylaws were revised and updated on September 11, 2023.
+The Alternative Transportation Fee Advisory Board (ATFAB) adopted the amended by-laws during the 2017/2018 Academic Year, and SFRB approved them on December 4th, 2017.
+These bylaws were revised and updated on September 29th, 2025.

 Article I: Name and Affiliation

-The name of this organization shall be the Alternative Transportation Fee Advisory Board (ATFAB).
+The name of this organization shall be the Active Transportation Fee Advisory Board (ATFAB).

 Article II: Mission

-The mission of the Alternative Transportation Fee Advisory Board shall be to provide guidance and advice concerning the University Transfort Contract and transportation needs to the President of Associated Students of Colorado State University (ASCSU), the Alternative Transportation Manager, and/or their designee; to review all project proposals for allocations used to provide new facilities and/or to improve current facilities that directly benefit the students of Colorado State University.
+The mission of the Active Transportation Fee Advisory Board shall be to provide guidance and advice concerning the University Transfort Contract and transportation needs to the President of ASCSU and the Director of Active Transportation and Fleet Services (see note to IV-3 below); to review all project proposals for allocations of active transportation fees; and to ensure that all allocations of such fees will be used to provide new facilities, improve current facilities, and implement programmatic infrastructure that directly benefits the students of Colorado State University.
+Through reviewing projects and allocating funds, ATFAB aims to promote and improve transportation safety, sustainability, and equity at Colorado State University.

 Article III: Membership

 Section 3.
-The Alternative Transportation Manager or their designee shall serve as the Advisor to the Board.
-The Parking and Transportation Associate Director of Finance and Administration or their designee shall also serve as an ex-officio member of the Board, to ensure that parking and transportation needs are incorporated appropriately into projects.
+The Director of Active Transportation and Fleet Services or their designee shall serve as an advisor to the Board.
+The CSU Transportation Director of Finance and Capital Management and Administration or their designee shall also serve as an advisor member of the Board, to ensure that parking and transportation needs are incorporated appropriately into projects.
+All advisors shall be ex-officio members of the board.
 Additional ex-officio members may be appointed to a one-year term at the purview of the Chairperson.

 Section 4.
 Members must not miss more than two (2) unexcused meetings per semester.
 Members may be excused from attending meetings at the discretion of the Chairperson.
 Members missing more than (2) unexcused meetings will be removed from the Board effective immediately, with their Associate member becoming the new main representative from that College.